Joel Farabee Game Preview: Flyers vs. Oilers

 Farabee Stats vs. the Oilers in 2022-23

-- The Oilers gave up 256 total goals (3.1 per game), ranking 17th in NHL action in goals against.
+- Defensively, the Oilers allowed 256 total goals (3.1 per game) to rank 17th in NHL play.

 Not all offers available in all states, please visit BetMGM for the latest promotions for your area.
 Must be 21+ to gamble, please wager responsibly.
 If you or someone you know has a gambling problem, contact 1-800-GAMBLER.